Period of Leave

 * Arrange with UMass Human Resources to have a pre-tax deduction lump sum taken from your last check

-are being taken.
-With this option, your flex debit card remains active and you are able to continue using your
+deductions are being taken.
+With this option, your flex debit card remains active and you are able to continue

-* Arrange with the GIC's Flexible Spending Account vendor to pay your contributions and administration fees directly to that vendor
+* Arrange with the GIC's Flexible Spending Account vendor to pay your contributions and administration fees directly to that company

 while on leave.
 This process must be requested directly of the GIC's FSA vendor before your unpaid leave starts.
 You will be invoiced every two weeks.
 Premiums may be paid by check or money

 order no later than the pay date on which the contribution would have been payroll-deducted.
 If payments